 The attacks on 9/11 traumatized the American people leading them to be less critical of the Bush administration's deconstruction of their beloved constitution.
 The “War on Terror” is an example of an uncritical approach to knowledge about war and politics.
 George Soros calls it a “false metaphor”, and a good demonstration of his idea of “reflexivity”.
 The more the Americans wage war against terrorists in places like Iraq, the more it becomes a focal point for the recruitment of new Jihadists.
 Thus it's a war without end that ends up creating more terrorists then it destroys.
 Like the witch craze in the sixteenth century, people in power, believe that their policies are seeking out and destroying evil when in fact they are creating the evils that they set out to prevent.

 The question is, as Soros puts it in his book “The Age of Fallibility”: “How can participants make the best decisions when they cannot base their decisions on knowledge?”
 It is only through the critical thinking allowed in open society that the best decisions can be made.
 The ongoing suppression and censoring of scientific evidence about global warming is a case in point.
-Since the United States is the most powerful nation around what happens to scientific inquiry there has repercussions for the future of the world.
+Since the United States is the undisputed leader in scientific inquiry, this has repercussions for the future of the world.
 And that's a scary thought.

 In a closed society, there is only one version of reality, and all competing claims to truth are prohibited.
 Therefore pursuit of power replaces the pursuit of truth as lies are used to justify official policy, and vital information is witheld from the people.
 Unfortunately that other Austrian interpreter of Plato, Leo Strauss, agreed with Plato's idea of “the noble lie”.
 And unlike Karl Popper, Strauss' influence on the neo-conservatives is still felt in the Bush Whitehouse.